mehulagg/gitlab_test/doc/ci/yaml/README.md

 A later commit could then be pushed that does not include any changes to this file, but includes changes to the `Dockerfile`, and this pipeline could pass because it is only testing the changes to the `Dockerfile`.
-GitLab checks the **most recent pipeline**, that **passed**, and will show the merge request as mergable, despite the earlier failed pipeline caused by a change that was not yet corrected.
+GitLab checks the **most recent pipeline**, that **passed**, and will show the merge request as mergeable, despite the earlier failed pipeline caused by a change that was not yet corrected.

 With this configuration, care must be taken to check that the most recent pipeline